Resources for Faculty and Staff

 Resources for Faculty & Staff

-Everyone at Mercy College plays an important role in promoting each other’s mental health and well-being- including faculty and staff.
+Everyone at Mercy University plays an important role in promoting each other’s mental health and well-being- including faculty and staff.
 If you notice changes in a student’s presentation or mood, or suspect that they are dealing with a significant stressor, you can make a difference by taking action.

 If you are seeking counseling for yourself, you may search through the Employee Assistance Program (EAP), found through Mercy Connect, Employee Benefit Portal.